Dynamic Weight Grafting: Localizing Finetuned Factual Knowledge in Transformers: Experiments Results

-While we can show that grafting at the first entity and the final token position are sufficient to recover finetuned model performance, that does not rule out other pathways for models to extract relation information.
-To test this, we graft the complement of the first entity and the last token (i.e., all positions except the first entity tokens and the final token)---this results in near-zero top-k accuracy performance for all models, comparable to that of the pretrained model; see \Cref{fig:s1_all_layers}.
+While we can show that grafting at the first entity and the final token position are sufficient to recover finetuned model performance, this does not rule out other pathways for models to extract relation information.
+To test this, we graft the complement of the first entity and the last token: (FE+LT)$^C$ (i.e., \textit{all token positions} except the first entity tokens and the final token).
+This results in near-zero top-k accuracy performance for all models, comparable to that of the pretrained model (\Cref{fig:s1_all_layers}).

-We also graft the complement of the last token and the complement of the entity tokens.
-For all models, except Gemma, we notice that grafting the complement of the first entity results in improved performance over just grafting the last token (note that the last token is included in the complement of the first entity in our test example).
-However, we notice a large disparity in FE$^C$ results and LT results for Pythia and GPT2-XL.
-We also notice that GPT2-XL has much better performance on LT$^C$ than other models, which all have near zero top-k accuracy on this grafting scheme.
-See the discussion in~\S\ref{sec:discussion} for more.